WikiRealtyInc/elasticutils/docs/django.rst

 .. data:: ES_URLS

-   This is a list of Elasticsearch urls.
+   This is a list of Elasticsearch hosts.
 In development this will look like::

        ES_URLS = ['http://localhost:9200']